localazy/strapi-plugin/README.md

 This repository contains all the code needed to run the Official Strapi Plugin by Localazy.

+### Install plugin via NPM

+The plugin is available on [NPM](https://www.npmjs.com/package/@localazy/strapi-plugin).
+You can also follow the installation commands located in your Strapi project Marketplace.
+This is the recommended approach.

 ### Use plugin in a clean project locally

 Besides installing the plugin via `npm`, you can also use it in a project locally.
 Assuming you have a (clean) Strapi project set up, do: